Real Example: How We Chose the Best Storage Unit (And Why the Cheapest Wasn’t It)

 The decision

-We would recommend Facility B for this situation.It offers a more balanced combination of price stability and overall reliability.
+This is where we would NOT choose the cheapest option.It offers a more balanced combination of price stability and overall reliability.

 Why we didn’t choose the cheapest option